-Capitol police officer Eugene Goodman speaks publicly for first time since Jan.
+Capitol Police officer Eugene Goodman speaks publicly for first time since Jan.
 6 insurrection

 For more than a year, Goodman kept a low profile, declining interviews with several media outlets.
 But he appeared in an interview posted Monday on the “3 Brothers No Sense” podcast, where he spoke candidly with the show’s three hosts about the attack and wrestling with the ups and downs of subsequent fame, which included being featured on the cover of Time magazine.

 “I keep asking myself that question every day, like who the hell am I?”
 Goodman told the hosts at the beginning of the interview, when they joke that it felt surreal to have landed the first exclusive interview with him after he turned down so many others.
-But Goodman said he felt safe with them, noting one of the hosts is Byron “Buff” Evans, a personal friend and coworker who was also at the Capitol on Jan.
+But Goodman said he felt safe with them, noting one of the hosts is Byron “Buff” Evans, a personal friend and co-worker who was also at the Capitol on Jan.
 6.

 Goodman said most people don’t realize he was actually outside for a bit during the siege.
-When he ran into the mob at the Senate, Goodman said he was surprised to see that the crowd had penetrated the inside of the complex.
+When he ran into the mob at the Senate, Goodman said he was surprised to see the crowd had penetrated the inside of the complex.

-“I honestly didn’t know they were that far up into the building,” Goodman said. “[I thought] Aw hell, they’re actually in the building.
+“I honestly didn’t know they were that far up into the building,” Goodman said. “[I thought] aw hell, they’re actually in the building.
 They lock eyes on me right away and just like that, I was in it.
 It wasn’t a matter of let me leave them alone or not.
-I feel like they would have followed me anyway”
+I feel like they would have followed me anyway.”

-Goodman, who is a veteran, said his military training and real-life experience in the army — when “nothing ever went to plan, ever” — helped him think on the fly, even if he didn’t realize it at the time.
+Goodman, who is a veteran, said his military training and real-life experience in the Army — when “nothing ever went to plan, ever” — helped him think on the fly, even if he didn’t realize it at the time.

-“I was just in go mode, you know what I mean?” he said, adding that he was focused on safety and deescalation, “to a point,” as he faced angry people screaming in his face, some of whom he suspected could have been armed.
+“I was just in go mode, you know what I mean?” he said, adding that he was focused on safety and de-escalation, “to a point,” as he faced angry people screaming in his face, some of whom he suspected could have been armed.

-“Any situation like that you want to deescalate but at the same time you want to survive first,” Goodman said.
+“Any situation like that you want to de-escalate but at the same time you want to survive first,” Goodman said.
 “You never know.
 It could have easily been a bloodbath so kudos to everybody there that showed a measure of restraint with regards to deadly force, 'cause it could have been baaad.
 Really, really bad.”

 Evans also revealed on the show that the chatter online about police officers, including Goodman, was largely negative in the immediate aftermath of the attack.
 It wasn’t until Bobic’s footage of Goodman’s actions that day went viral that the narrative shifted to one of his being a hero, they said.